KevinBian107/ensemble-imbalanced-data/README.md

 4. normalized `minutes` with respects to binarized `n_ingredients`
 5. simple counts of `tags` column, showing how many tags are in each `tag` column

-In addition, awe also added afew more features to capture the relationship we saw from EDA, whcih includes:
+In addition, we also added a few more features to capture the relationship we saw from EDA, whcih includes:

 ### RobustScaler With Numerical Features
-Some numerical columns of `sugar`,`sodium`,`calories`,`total_fat` that have being standerlized using `RobustScaler`
+Some numerical columns of `sugar`,`sodium`,`calories`,`total_fat` that have being standerlized using `RobustScaler`.
+They are suitable for predictive task because from previously EDA it seems like that these numerical columns are some what correlated with the `rating` column.

 ### TFIDF Analysis
-Two TF-IDF that have been one hot encoded:
+We have also added two TF-IDF that have been one hot encoded from the `description` and `name` catagorical columns since we think that texts do represent ones' preferences towards certain recipe.
 - In particular, the naive approach is to use the highest TF-IDF for each of the words are extracted for each of the sentence using argmax, representing the most important words in a sentence (we are using argmax here is for considering the complexity of this model, later implementations can utilzie more words that have high TF-IDF).
 - We then construct a pool of highest TF-IDF words in the **low** `rating` dataset, which was originally defined as `rating` lower than or equal to 3 and it is stored as a boolean indicator in the `is_low` column.
 - Finally, we want to see whether or not the current sentence's highest TF-IDF word is in such pool of words.